-Our Board has fixed the number of directors at five, such number to be reduced to four as described below in this Proxy Statement under the heading "Corporate Governance-Our Board of Directors."
-The four persons named below (each, a "director nominee") currently serve on our Board and have been recommended by our Nominating and Corporate Governance Committee and nominated by our Board to serve on our Board until our 2018 Annual Meeting of Stockholders and until their respective successors are elected and qualified.
+Our Board has fixed the number of directors at four.
+The four persons named below (each, a "director nominee") currently serve on our Board and have been recommended by our Nominating and Corporate Governance Committee and nominated by our Board to serve on our Board until our 2019 Annual Meeting of Stockholders and until their respective successors are elected and qualified.